 Knowledge, Skills, and Abilities:

-Demonstrated interest and commitment to equity, diversity, inclusion, access, and anti-racism.
+Commitment to antiracism, equity, diversity, access, and inclusion.

 Application Procedure